Assets refer to all collateral used for visual representations of Catalog Items.

 The Asset tab provides a paginated listing of all assets.
 Each record in the list contains a Thumbnail of the Asset; all assets may be sorted by Name and Date.
 The Assets may be filtered by Type.
 There are two buttons on the right side of each asset record.
 One button allows for viewing the asset in the Threekit Editor.
 The other allows for cloning the Asset, deleting the Asset, queueing a V-Ray render, downloading in USDZ, glb, or FBX, as well as extracting materials from vrscenzip imports.

 Individual and bulk deletion are also supported by way of the checkbox to the left of each asset.

-Clicking on any Asset Record takes the user to the individual Asset Page.
+Clicking on any Asset Record takes the user to the individual Asset Page to preview.